gyorilab/emmaa/doc/architecture/metamodel.rst

 Annotating a model using the five types of information above supports high-level queries such as: "Does treatment with drug X cause an increase in the phosphorylation of protein Y?"
-Answering this query makes use of model annotations in the following way:
+Answering this yes-or-no query makes use of model annotations in the following way:

 - Entities in the model representing drug X are identified (#1, above).